nbossard/obsidian-taskwarrior-sync/README.md

 ### hooks

+Hooks are used when tasks are modified in taskwarrior to modify original markdown files they were extracted from.
 Create a file named "on-modify.obsidian-sync" in folder "~/.task/hooks"
 ```
 #!/bin/bash